Jwb81/LIRI/README.md

 # LIRI
-LIRI bot is a language interpreter just as SIRI is a speech interpreter
+LIRI is a language interpreter that understands a few command line commands.
+The user can call the bot from the terminal and get back some information about a movie, song, or concert event.
+Every program call is logged to 'log.txt' for later access.

 ## Functions
 - Search movies: *movie-this* or *movie*
 - Search songs: *spotify-this-song* or *song*
 - Search for concert events: *concert-this* or *concert*
 - Randomize (picks one of the above functions): *do-what-it-says* or *random*

 ### Search Songs